 Gavin Karr is helping the Duke Department of Neurosurgery to develop an artificial intelligence model capable of assisting staff in the emergency department with the triage of patients suspected of having a traumatic brain injury.
 His primary goal is to be able to predict the risk of events such as a patient’s need for surgery and chance of experiencing a stroke.
 He uses patient CT scans and electronic health records in his model to form these predictions.
 He attended the Rose-Hulman Institute of Technology, where he received his bachelor’s in computer engineering and an MS in electrical engineering.
 His interests include the use of artificial intelligence and machine learning to summarize, describe, or manipulate image and audio data for the purpose of assisting medical professionals in learning more about their patient populations.

-Akhil Ambekar is working with digital pathology for medical imaging analysis.
-His current focus is to develop an artificial intelligence model capable of providing reliable, rapid on-site cytological evaluation to the bronchoscopist during a procedure.
-The aim of this system is to help optimize bronchoscopy diagnostic outcomes.
-He holds a bachelor’s degree in Computer Science from St. Peter’s Engineering College in India and a Master’s degree in Data Science from University of St. Thomas in India.
-His previous work includes developing solutions to help automate software processes using scripting languages, orchestration tools and machine learning algorithms.
-While pursuing his master’s degree, he has also worked as a research assistant developing novel artificial intelligence solutions in the field of image analysis and natural language processing.
+Akhil Ambekar is working with the digital pathology team on medical imaging projects.
+His current focus is on developing a deep learning model capable of providing a reliable, rapid on-site cytological evaluation to a bronchoscopist.
+He is also working on developing another model that detects different types of damaged glomerulus regions in a kidney biopsy section.
+Both his work aims to assist and optimize the outcome of a pathologist’s diagnosis.
+He holds a bachelor’s degree in Computer Science from St. Peter’s Engineering College, India, and a Master’s degree in Data Science from the University of St. Thomas, USA.
+His previous work includes developing solutions to help automate software processes using scripting languages, orchestration tools, and machine learning algorithms.
+While pursuing his master’s degree, he has worked as a research assistant developing novel artificial intelligence solutions in the field of image analysis and natural language processing.
 He believes that healthcare is one of the most important areas where AI has the potential to play a critical role in saving lives.
 Using AI to develop such solutions is his lifetime career goal.

 HYEON KI JEONG